Limetric/OpenRCT2.org/README.md

 docker compose up
 ```
 3. Open local installation in your browser via `http://localhost:5000`.
+You can manipulate the database via phpMyAdmin by opening `http://localhost:9090`.

 ## Forums
 The forums run on the commercial *IPS Community Suite* PHP software.
 This portion will not become available in the repository.